 Proposed Policy:

 Instructors shall provide a syllabus for all university undergraduate courses (including 400/500 level courses).
 It is strongly recommended that instructors provide a syllabus for graduate courses.
-The syllabus must be made available to students (hard copy or online) on the first day of class or sooner.
+The syllabus must be made available to students (hard copy or online as a downloadable document) on the first day of class or sooner.
 The following information, at minimum, should be included in the syllabus:

 INSTRUCTOR INFORMATION: instructor’s name, office/room number, uoregon e-mail address and any other means of contact desired